merelydust/TalkingClock/README.md

 Workflow:

-* River crafted the user interface, selected the necessary libraries, and developed the frontend, encompassing the web framework, styling, and interactive elements, utilizing React.js and Ant Design.
+* River developed Web UI in frontend folder.
+She crafted the user interface, including styling and interactive elements, utilizing React.js and Ant Design.
 And River documented the procedure for setting up and running the web page, ensuring a seamless installation process for users.
+* Patrick developed TUI.
+* Ömer
-* Patrick provided test cases to test our project.
+* All team members provided test cases to test our project.
 If anything went wrong, we fixed it.
-* Ömer

 ## Technical Documentation & Reflection